 This air handling project included Dantherm Honeywell based controls panels which are designed to give the customer ease of controlling various factors, including the temperature and air quality of the building.

-Talking about the project Robert Tilbury, Commercial Ventilation Sales Manager at Dantherm, said: “This has been a particular interesting but difficult project, which has thrown up several unexpected challenges along with way.
-“The limited plant space & ceiling height was the ultimate challenge, but Dantherm are experts at offering building tailored solutions however difficult and challanging the size or shape of the plantroom.
+Talking about the project Marcus Bailey, Area Sales Manager at Dantherm, said: “This has been a particular interesting but difficult project, which has thrown up several unexpected challenges along with way.
+“The limited plant space & ceiling height was the ultimate challenge, but Dantherm are experts at offering building tailored solutions however difficult and challenging the size or shape of the plantroom.
 We are really proud of how well the air handling have fitted in and are performing, and it has to said that the contractor has done an excellent installation job.”